Iam8bit: Tron Evolution Vinyl (2010)

 In promotion for the release of the 2010 video game "Tron: Evolution," iam8bit Productions produced a custom vinyl picture disc that was sent out to an exclusive list of journalists.
 Only 200 vinyls were reportedly printed, featuring some of the game's soundtrack produced by DJ Sascha Dikiciyan, and visual design by artist Jim Rugg.

 Marvel VS Capcom 3 Fight Club LA (2011)

-Days before the launch of Marvel VS Capcom 3: Fate of Two Worlds, iam8bit threw another in their seminal "Fight Club" series.
-The event hosted over 1,500 fans over 3 hours and featured an almost complete version of the game.
+Days before the launch of Marvel VS Capcom 3: Fate of Two Worlds, iam8bit held another "Fight Club" event, which hosted over 1,500 fans and featured an almost complete version of the game.
 It was also the first public demo location to have the Nintendo 3DS handheld, featuring Super Street Fighter IV: 3D Edition.
-Community members started lining up for the event at 1:00 am, 19 hours before doors opened.

 I'm With Coco (2010)

 In January 2010, in collaboration with artist Mike Mitchell, iam8bit took part in the viral sensation "I'm With Coco" (the original image was created by Mitchell).